phiresky/thought-forge-ai/README.md

 [^4]: $0.05 per image, ~7 images per video
 [^5]: 100 credits for 10 seconds of video, $1 for 100 credits.
 For 60 seconds $6.
 Unlimited generation for $80/month.
 [^6]: on replicate.com around 2min of one A100 80GB at $5/hour makes ~$0.17

+## Setup / Running

+Install the dependencies using `pnpm install`.
+You can get pnpm by running `corepack enable`, which comes with node.

+Copy the `.env.example` file to `.env` and add all the needed API keys.
+This is going to be pretty annoying since it needs five independent accounts most of them with payment set up.

+Generate a list of 40 topics using `pnpm generate`.

+Choose a topic from that list to generate a full video for using `pnpm generate 12`.
+This will take a few minutes, depending mainly on the speed of the video AI.